Airport Quiz Questions:

 (d) Long Beach Airport

-Question: The Airport at the highest altitude is:
+The airport at the highest altitude is:

 (a) Dnocheng Yading Airport